 As adults, we each have a unique style of artistic expression.
 Toddlers, though, in general, all scribble the same.
 Across cultures, they go through predictable stages of scribbling—from a single mark to a circle with lines sticking out (aka their first portrait of you!).

 Below we’ll take a look at these universal stages of scribbling between ages 1½ to 3 years.
 It’s important to note that while most children pass through all of the stages, there’s a lot of variability as to when and how they do it.
 Some might jump from one stage quickly, while others hang out for a while.
 What’s more, there’s often overlap between stages.
-The important thing is that your little one is scribbling by the time she’s a year and-a-half old.
+The important thing is that your little one is scribbling by the time she’s 18 months old.

 The Stages of Scribbling